KitchenAid KDTM404KPS Problems & Drain Pump Replacement — Fix Guide

 Drain Pump Location on the KDTM404KPS

-The drain pump on the KDTM404KPS is located in the sump assembly at the very bottom center of the dishwasher tub, beneath the filter basket.
-The pump is a cylindrical motor approximately 3 inches long and 2 inches in diameter, with an outlet port pointing downward toward the drain hose connection.
-Accessing the pump requires removing the lower rack, spray arm, and filter assembly, then reaching into the sump cavity from inside the tub.
+The drain pump on the KDTM404KPS is found in the sump assembly at the bottom center of the dishwasher tub, right beneath the filter basket.
+This cylindrical motor is about 3 inches long and 2 inches in diameter, with an outlet port pointing downward toward the drain hose connection.
+To access the pump, you’ll need to remove the lower rack, spray arm, and filter assembly, then reach into the sump cavity from inside the tub.

 Drain Pump Part Number for the KDTM404KPS

 The OEM (Original Equipment Manufacturer) drain pump assembly part number for the KitchenAid KDTM404KPS is W10498576.
-This is the exact pump that shipped with your dishwasher and is the recommended replacement.
-Before ordering, verify your specific model by checking the model/serial number sticker inside the door edge or on the rear of the unit.
-Some variations of the KDTM404KPS may use alternative pump part numbers, though W10498576 is the most common.
+This is the exact pump that came with your dishwasher and is the recommended replacement.
+Before ordering, make sure to verify your specific model by checking the model/serial number sticker inside the door edge or on the rear of the unit.
+Some variations of the KDTM404KPS may use alternative pump part numbers, but W10498576 is the most common.

 Tools and Materials Needed for Drain Pump Replacement